Ro5bert/avra/README.md

 *Assember for the Atmel AVR microcontroller family*

 AVRA is an assembler for Atmel AVR microcontrollers, and it is almost compatible with Atmel's own assembler, AVRASM32.
-AVRA is written in ANSI C.
+AVRA is written in C99.

 ## Differences between AVRA and AVRASM32